erasmus-without-paper/ewp-specs-architecture/README.md

  * It is RECOMMENDED to make all your identifiers (surrogate keys) **universally** unique.
-Consider the advantages of this strategy when, for example, two EWP HEIs decide to merge together (and such things do happen!).
+Consider the advantages of this strategy when, for example, two EWP HEIs decide to merge (and such things do happen!).
    [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) (in
    their canonical form) are probably the most widely adopted format for universally unique identifiers.